 Our sister college is St. Cross College, Oxford.

 The main site

-The College Dining Room is located on the main site providing three-course meals daily as well as College Formal Hall for members every week.
+The College dining room is located on the main site providing three-course meals daily as well as Formal Hall for members every week.
 The angled wooden ceilings allow it to serve as an intimate concert hall with excellent acoustics, attesting to a keen interest in music among the founders.
 In addition, there is a coffee lounge, reading room, meeting room and bar.